isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

-﻿
-- -
+﻿---
-- title: Essential Oils for Bed Bugs
+title: Essential Oils for Bed Bugs
 description: Essential oils for bed bugs?
 Make a list of natural treatments for bed bugs.
 Whenever conventional bed bug treatments fail, many homeowners opt for natural...
-slug: /essential
+slug: /essential-oils-for-bed-bugs/
-- oils
-- for
-- bed
-- bugs/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Bed Bugs
 - Guide
 tags:
-- bed
-- bugs
+- bed-bugs
 - oil
 - bed
 layout: post
-- -
+---

-- Essential oils for bed bugs?
+Essential oils for bed bugs?
 Make a list of natural treatments for bed bugs.
 Whenever conventional bed bug treatments fail, many homeowners opt for natural treatments, [including essential oils](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4592615/).But do they really work effectively? *Well, many essential oils have been in use for pest control for decades.
 These include lavender, tea tree oil, thyme, peppermint, among others.

 * *Let's get started! *

-##  Essential Oils For Bed Bugs
-- Top 9 Oils
+##  Essential Oils For Bed Bugs - Top 9 Oils

 ###  **1. Lavender oil for Bed Bugs**

 As an essential oil, lavender has been in use for many years for pest eradication.
 Although this floral herb has a pleasant fragrance to humans, it is disgusting and toxic to bed bugs/).
-It works in two ways: When sprayed directly on [bed bugs](https://pestpolicy.com/proof
+It works in two ways: When sprayed directly on [bed bugs](https://pestpolicy.com/proof-bed-bug-spray-review/),the lavender essential oil will kill bed bugs.
-- bed
-- bug
-- spray
-- review/),the lavender essential oil will kill bed bugs.
 The scent will repel and deter bed bugs.

 The effectiveness of lavender essential oil depends on the type of oil you use and how well you use it.

 Since therere different lavender herb species, its possible to get fooled into buying ineffective products.
 Therere four lavender oils commonly used in pest eradication.
 You can distinguish them from the synthetic substitutes using their botanic names.

-They include:
-- French Lavender (Lavandula dentata)
-- English Lavender (Lavandula angustifolia)
-- Spanish Lavender (Lavandula stoechas)
-- Dutch Lavender (L. Angustifolia x L. latifolia) All these differ in their applications.
+They include: - French Lavender (Lavandula dentata) - English Lavender (Lavandula angustifolia) - Spanish Lavender (Lavandula stoechas) - Dutch Lavender (L. Angustifolia x L. latifolia) All these differ in their applications.

 For example, the ideal lavender oil for your skin is the English one.
 When applied on the skin, this oil can repel bed bugs.
 So, applying the oil on your skin before you sleep can prevent these critters from coming near you.
 However, this is only temporary relief from bed bug bites.
 To kill bed bugs, you will need to spray the oil directly on the bed bugs.